-Paul claims to be a Pharisee in Philippians 3 and in Acts 22:2-5 he claims before the Sanhedrin to have been “educated at the feet of Gamaliel according to the strict manner of the law of our fathers” (Acts 22:3).
+Paul claims to be a Pharisee in Philippians 3.
+In Acts 22:2-5 he claims before the Sanhedrin to have been “educated at the feet of Gamaliel according to the strict manner of the law of our fathers” (Acts 22:3).
 The Pharisees are well known in scripture and history.
-While Pharisees are the chief persecutors of Jesus in the Synoptic Gospels, especially in Matthew, some Pharisees appear to be interested in Jesus’s teaching (Luke 7:36-50) and the Gospel of John presents Nicodemus as a Pharisee who approached Jesus with respect both before and after the resurrection.
+While Pharisees are the chief persecutors of Jesus in the Synoptic Gospels, especially in Matthew, some Pharisees appear to be interested in Jesus’s teaching (Luke 7:36-50), and the Gospel of John presents Nicodemus as a Pharisee who approached Jesus with respect both before and after the resurrection.
 Acts 15:5 indicates some Pharisees were associated with the Jewish Christian community in Jerusalem.

 Just how much influence did Paul’s education as a Pharisee have on his thinking?

 - First, they struck a balance between freedom and human responsibility.
 They believed in Divine providence and the election of Israel, even the predestination of many vents of life, yet man has some freedom of choice that ensures his responsibility.